Dorothy Thompson

 Dorothy Celene Thompson (July 9, 1893 – January 30, 1961) was an American journalist and radio broadcaster.
-She was the first American journalist to be expelled from Nazi Germany in 1934 and was one of the few women news commentators broadcasting on radio during the 1930s.
+She was the first American journalist to be expelled from Nazi Germany, in 1934, and was one of the few women news commentators broadcasting on radio during the 1930s.
 Thompson is regarded by some as the "First Lady of American Journalism" and was recognized by Time magazine in 1939 as equal in influence to Eleanor Roosevelt.
+Recordings of her NBC Radio commentary and analysis of the European situation and the start of World War II (from August 23 to September 6, 1939) were selected by the Library of Congress for preservation in the National Recording Registry in 2023, based on their "cultural, historical or aesthetic importance in the nation’s recorded sound heritage."

 Life and career

-Thompson was born in Lancaster, New York, in 1893, one of three children of Peter and Margaret (Grierson) Thompson.
-Her siblings were Peter Willard Thompson and Margaret Thompson (later Mrs. Howard Wilson).
-Her mother died when Thompson was seven (in April 1901), leaving Peter, a Methodist preacher, to raise his children alone.
-Peter soon remarried, but Thompson did not get along with his new wife, Elizabeth Abbott Thompson.
-In 1908, Peter sent Thompson to Chicago to live with his two sisters to avoid further conflict.
-Here, she attended Lewis Institute for two years before transferring to Syracuse University as a junior.
-At Syracuse, she studied politics and economics and graduated with a degree in 1914.
-Because she had the opportunity to be educated, unlike many women of the time, Thompson felt that she had a social obligation to fight for women's suffrage in the United States, which would become the base of her ardent political beliefs.
-Shortly after graduation, Thompson moved to Buffalo, New York and became involved in the women's suffrage campaign.
-She worked there until 1920, when she went abroad to pursue her journalism career.
+Dorothy Thompson was born in Lancaster, New York, in 1893, the eldest of three children of Peter (1863–1921) and Margaret (Grierson) Thompson (1873–1901).
+Her siblings were Peter Willard Thompson (1895–1979) and Margaret Thompson (1897–1970, later Mrs. Howard Wilson).
+Her mother died when Thompson was seven, leaving Peter, a Methodist minister, to raise his children alone.
+Their father soon remarried; Dorothy did not get along with his new wife, Elizabeth Abbott Thompson.

+In 1908, her father sent Thompson to Chicago to live with his two sisters to avoid further conflict.
+In Chicago she attended Lewis Institute for two years and earned an associate degree before transferring to Syracuse University as a junior.
+At Syracuse, she studied politics and economics and graduated cum laude with a bachelor's degree in 1914.
+Because she had had the opportunity to be educated, unlike many women of the time, Thompson felt that she had a social obligation to fight for women's suffrage, which would become the base of her ardent political beliefs.
+Shortly after graduation, Thompson moved to Buffalo and became involved in the women's suffrage campaign.
+During her time in the suffrage movement, Thompson also did advertising and publicity work in New York City and contributed op-eds on social justice to The New York Times and the New York Herald Tribune.
+In 1920, she went abroad to pursue a journalism career.